 Step 15: Add compost starters and mix

-Add a few handfuls of compost starters (see Step 9) into your bin.
+Add a generous amount of compost starters (see Step 9) into your bin.

 Step 16: Add ‘browns’ and mix

-Then, mix this new layer with the ‘greens‘ and compost starters from the previous step.
+Then, mix well with the ‘greens‘ and compost starters from the previous step.

 This introduces air spaces into your compost pile, ensuring an aerobic (oxygenated) and effective composting process.
-It also prevents your compost pile from smells and pests.
+It also prevents your compost pile from odors and pests.